Nogbase/.github/profile/README.md

 - Use AI-assisted workflows to move from unit inquiry to offer generation and reservation
 - Focus on closing deals instead of chasing spreadsheets, PDFs, and manual updates

-## For Developers

-This organization also contains the technical foundation behind Nogbase.

-Developers working with Nogbase can expect:

-- Modular product architecture
-- Frontend and backend applications for real estate operations
-- Shared tooling, automation, and workflow standards
-- API-first thinking for integrations and extensibility
-- A platform designed to support rapid iteration from MVP to production

-Typical technologies across Nogbase projects include:

-- TypeScript
-- React
-- Vite
-- Go
-- pnpm workspaces
-- PocketBase-based backend foundations

 ## Why Teams Choose Nogbase

 Nogbase is designed for operators who need business software that matches how real estate actually works.